johannesulf/dsigma/docs/applications/des_y3.rst

 First, we must put the data into a format easily understandable by :code:`dsigma`.
 There are several helper functions to make this easy.
 Additionally, we want to use the :math:`n(z)`'s provided by DES Y3 to correct for photometric redshift biases.

 In an intermediate step, we also calculate the so-called METACALIBRATION selection response.
 This factor takes into account how the selection flags of the METACALIBRATION shape measurements used by DES might be biased by shear itself.
 We need to correct such a bias in order to get unbiased shear and :math:`\Delta\Sigma` measurements.
-See `Sheldon & Huff (2017) <https://ui.adsabs.harvard.edu/abs/2017ApJ...841...24S>`_ and `McClintock et al. (2018) <https://ui.adsabs.harvard.edu/abs/2019MNRAS.482.1352M>`_ for details.
-We will added this response to the total METACALIBRATION response that also takes into account how the measured shear is biased with respect to the intrinsic shear.
+See `Sheldon & Huff (2017) <https://doi.org/10.3847/1538-4357/aa704b>`_ and `McClintock et al. (2018) <https://doi.org/10.1093/mnras/sty2711>`_ for details.
+We will add this response to the total METACALIBRATION response that also takes into account how the measured shear is biased with respect to the intrinsic shear.
 Ideally, one would calculate the selection response for each radial bin and each specific lens sample (because this affects the source weighting).
 Additionally, one could also fold in how artificial shear affects the METACALIBRATION redshifts.
 However, as we can see above, the selection response bias is likely very small and not a strong function of redshift.
 Thus, we will ignore this complication here (cf. McClintock et al. 2018).

 After running this selection response calculation, we are ready to drop all galaxies that are flagged for the unsheared images (and also those galaxies that fall outside the redshift bins).